gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

 languages so for example, you can write queries in Python via the [`gremlinpython` library](https://pypi.org/project/gremlinpython/)

 !!! tip
-    in-depth tutorials on Gremlin as a query language, its associated libraries can be found in the [Apache Tinkerpop Gremlin docs](https://tinkerpop.apache.org/gremlin.html).
+    In-depth tutorials on Gremlin as a query language and its associated libraries can be found in the [Apache Tinkerpop Gremlin docs](https://tinkerpop.apache.org/gremlin.html).

 ## Using Gremlin Queries in Gaffer

-Gremlin was added to Gaffer as a new graph query language in version 2.1 and since version 2.2 a container image is provided allowing a Gremlin layer to be added to existing 2.x graphs.
+Gremlin was added to Gaffer in version 2.1 as a new graph query language and since version 2.2 a container image is provided allowing a Gremlin layer to be added to existing 2.x graphs.
 A full tutorial on setting up this image is provided in the [administration guide](../../../administration-guide/gaffer-deployment/gremlin.md).